 The Forest and Prairie Protection Act states “no person shall light an outdoor fire during the fire season on land in a permit area unless that person is the holder of a subsisting fire permit.”
-In Starland County, Council has passed Bylaw 1042 which requires residents to obtain fire permits from March 1st until October 31st every year.
-During extremely dry conditions, Council can extend a fire ban on all fires if they feel that conditions are unsuitable for burning.
+In Starland County, residents are required to obtain fire permits all year.
+During extremely dry conditions, Starland County can extend a fire ban on all fires if they feel that conditions are unsuitable for burning.

 Fire permits can be obtained free of charge by applying online or if you do not have internet access, you can come to the County Office and they can submit a request on your behalf.
 Failure to obtain one can result in charges, or being charged with the cost of a fire truck visiting the scene of a fire where no permit was issued.

 Fires must be extinguished before expiration of the permit, upon cancellation of the permit or before sunset.

 A fire permit is valid only for the period for which it is issued.
 Fire permits are issued for a maximum of ten days.
 You can re-apply if required.
 By obtaining a fire permit you have simply indicated that you wish to burn.
 You must follow the conditions set out on the fire permit.